threefoldfoundation/info_threefold_pub/wiki/tokens/tokenomics.md

 ## Proof of Capacity = Creation/Minting of TFTs

-TFTs are rewarded when new capacity (storage & compute) is added to the ThreeFold_Grid in the form of hardware.
+ThreeFold Tokens are rewarded when new capacity (storage & compute) is added to the ThreeFold Grid by the means of the 3Nodes being connected.

 [Farmers](farming_intro) farm (mine) capacity for the ThreeFold Grid.
-A TF Farmer is ThreeFolds more sustainable equivalent of cryptocurrency miners.
+A ThreeFold Farmer is ThreeFolds more sustainable equivalent of cryptocurrency miners.

 The amount of TFTs that are created by farmers depends on three variables: